mattbroph/user-order-restful-api/README.md

 # User - Order - API
 A RESTful web service designed to manage users and their associated orders for a fictional company.
-Built with Java, Hibernate, JAX-RS API, Jersey, Log4j, and JUnit, this API demonstrates essential CRUD operations.
+Built with Java, Hibernate, JAX-RS API, Jersey, and Log4j.

 ## Overview
 This API allows a company to manage its users and track their orders.